Python Conditional Statements

 Python also lets us make decisions in our code using conditional statements.

-This runs a block of code only if a condition is true.
+The if statement is used to run a block of code only when a given condition is True.

 x = 10